xm2/gaohaoyang.github.io/_posts/2019-05-22-k8s-operator-sdk-intro.md

 Operator concept is introduced to k8s community at [2016](https://coreos.com/blog/introducing-operators.html),
 > An Operator is an application-specific controller that extends the Kubernetes API to create, configure, and manage instances of complex stateful applications on behalf of a Kubernetes user.
 It builds upon the basic Kubernetes resource and controller concepts but includes domain or application-specific knowledge to automate common tasks.

-[operator-sdk](https://github.com/operator-framework/operator-sdk) is a framework to make writing operators easier.
+[Operator SDK](https://github.com/operator-framework/operator-sdk) is a framework to make writing operators easier.
 Which provides:
 >  * High level APIs and abstractions to write the operational logic more intuitively
 >  * Tools for scaffolding and code generation to bootstrap a new project fast
 >  * Extensions to cover common operator use cases

 ## SDK CLI installation and app-operator example
-Follow the guide from "Quick Start": https://github.com/operator-framework/operator-sdk#quick-start
+Follow the guide from "Quick Start": <https://github.com/operator-framework/operator-sdk#quick-start>